xen-troops/meta-xt-prod-devel-rpi5/README.md

-bcm2712-raspberrypi5-can.dtbo //Xen-Troops: Xen overlay for System (RPI5) DT to enable CAN in DomD (can support) bcm2712-raspberrypi5-hdmi.dtbo //Xen-Troops: Xen overlay for System (RPI5) DT to enable HDMI in DomD (hdmi support) mmc-passthrough.dtbo //Xen-Troops: Linux DomD Partial DT overlay with mmc support usb-passthrough.dtbo //Xen-Troops:Linux DomD Partial DT overlay with USB support pcie1-passthrough.dtbo //Xen-Troops: Linux DomD Partial DT overlay with pcie1 support (for nvme support) hdmi-passthrough.dtbo //Xen-Troops: Linux DomD Partial DT overlay with hdmi support
+bcm2712-raspberrypi5-can.dtbo //Xen-Troops: Xen overlay for System (RPI5) DT to enable CAN in DomD (can support) bcm2712-raspberrypi5-hdmi.dtbo //Xen-Troops: Xen overlay for System (RPI5) DT to enable HDMI in DomD (hdmi support) mmc-passthrough.dtbo //Xen-Troops: Linux DomD Partial DT overlay with mmc support usb-passthrough.dtbo //Xen-Troops: Linux DomD Partial DT overlay with USB support pcie1-passthrough.dtbo //Xen-Troops: Linux DomD Partial DT overlay with pcie1 support (for nvme support) hdmi-passthrough.dtbo //Xen-Troops: Linux DomD Partial DT overlay with hdmi support
 ```

-In `config.txt` the kernel parameter is set to 'kernel=u-boot'
+In `config.txt`, the kernel parameter is set to 'kernel=u-boot'.

-#### dom0 partition content
+#### dom0 Partition Content

-The dom0 partition.
-Exclusively used by Zephyr Dom0 `zephyr-dom0-xt` application
+The dom0 partition is used exclusively by the Zephyr Dom0 `zephyr-dom0-xt` application
-and contains guest domains images.
+and contains guest domains images:

 rpi_5_domd
 rpi_5_domu